 Rachel Kimmel returns home to stay with the grandmother who raised her for Christmas.
 She is asked to go and help her neighbour Mrs Garrett.
 Someone dressed in a Santa Claus suit is stalking and killing people around the neighbourhood.
 Left in Mrs Garrett’s home, Rachel and two of her friends find that the killer Santa is now targeting them.
 As Rachel digs deeper, she finds that this is Mrs Garrett’s son Jamie who was left deranged due to his disturbed upbringing and that this in turn is linked to her own childhood.

 Almost every second Christmas season sees the release of some Yuletide-themed film and even more in the way of insipid Christmas-themed made-for-tv movies.
 I have reviewed many of these but get switched off by the treacly family sentiments.
 On the other side of the coin, there is a whole sub-genre of anti-Christmas films.
 These range from the Gothic beauty of Henry Selick’s The Nightmare Before Christmas (1993) to the gleeful mean-spiritedness of Bad Santa (2003) and my personal favourite, the various Futurama (1999-2003) Christmas specials with a killer robot Santa.
 The Christmas slasher film has almost grown to become its own genre niche with the likes of the All Through the House segment of Tales from the Crypt (1972), Black Christmas/Silent Night, Evil Night (1974), Silent Night, Deadly Night (1984) and sequels, To All a Good Night (1980), Christmas Evil/You Better Watch Out (1980), Black Christmas (2006), Silent Night (2012) and Good Tidings (2016).
-There have been other Christmas horror films too with the likes of Jack Frost (1997), Santa’s Slay (2006), Santa Claus vs. the Zombies (2010), Krampus (2015) and the Finnish-made Rare Exports (2010) with its rampaging Santa Claus monster, even an entire anthology of Christmas horror stories with A Christmas Horror Story (2015).
+There have been other Christmas horror films too with the likes of Jack Frost (1997), Santa’s Slay (2006), Santa Claus vs. the Zombies (2010), Krampus (2015) and the Finnish-made Rare Exports (2010) with its rampaging Santa Claus monster, even two anthologies of Christmas horror stories with A Christmas Horror Story (2015) and Unholy Night (2019).